maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 ```

 We recognize all parameters from before.
-And indeed the -U is no longer about fuse bits, but about the application hex file `ledtest.ino.hex` in intel hex (`:i`).
+And indeed the `-U` is no longer about fuse bits, but about the application hex file `ledtest.ino.hex` in intel hex (`:i`).

 Let's execute this line with `-patmega328pb`.
 But first we need the hex file.
-We can do that in the same menu with export.
+We can do that in the same menu with `Export compiled Binary`.

 ![export](export.png).